 A consummate performance...a virtuoso work of near history, with the occasional in-joke thrown in for good measure...immensely enjoyable

-A big departure for Arnott but a surprisingly successful one.
-It's a great read full of compassion, humour and riveting detail.
+A great read, full of compassion, humour and riveting detail.

 Arnott is clearly having fun here...So to combine that with how the necessity to be good - to be a hero - can be as suffocating a pressure as battling with occultist demons makes The Devil's Paintbrush a fine book